wmhilton-stoplight/platform-docs/7.-projects/adding-projects.md

 Once the project is created and the analyzer has completed, it will contain Markdown articles and API descriptions that are stored in the Git repository.
 Files used by [Stoplight Style Guides](../2a.-style-guides/style-guides-and-git.md) are added to your repository during your first push.
 Use Stoplight Studio to modify these files.

+> When **Creating a Blank Project** for [Azure DevOps Services](../2.-workspaces/configure-git/k.azure-devops-services.md), the repository will be added to the first project in your Azure DevOps organization sorted alphabetically by name.

 ### Custom Git Configurations

 See [Git Overview](../2.-workspaces/configure-git/a.configuring-git.md) for a list of Git configurations supported by Stoplight.